week 03: data exploration and visualization

 - online Pandas documentation

-- The book Python for Data Analysis, by Wes McKinney, the author of Pandas.
-You want the 2nd edition, which is for Python 3.
+- The book Python for Data Analysis, by Wes McKinney, the author

 The usual import aliases Pandas to pd